 Fighting Back Against Contractor’s Liens and Protecting Your Property

-A Mechanics’ Lien is a legal claim of a labor provider or a material provider demanding to be paid for materials or labor which was provided to improve or repair the property.
+A Mechanics’ Lien is a legal claim of a labor provider or a material provider demanding to be paid for materials or labor which was provided to improve or repair property.
 The law allows that if a subcontractor or material provider is not paid then he or she may foreclose upon the property to which he or she provided supplies or labor and sell the property to pay the debt, even if the property owner paid the primary contractor who failed to pay the subcontractor and/or supplier.
-Thus when a creditor is owed a few thousand dollars he may record a Mechanics’ Lien against real property which may have a value of hundreds of thousands of dollars.
-You can see the leverage he has in collecting this debt!
-This is a great tool for mechanics, tradesmen, subcontractors, labor providers, and material providers.
-But it must be used properly or the Mechanics’ Lien may be found invalid and thus unenforceable.
+Thus even when a creditor is owed a few thousand dollars he may legally file a Mechanics’ Lien against real property with a value of hundreds of thousands of dollars.

-The bottom line is that Colorado law protects mechanics, tradesmen, labor providers, and material suppliers; and a property owner may be forced to pay for these services or supplies twice.
-If the property owner refuses to pay the debt the lien holder, i.e. the supplier may foreclose upon the property, just like a lender, to recover the amount owed.
+The bottom line is that Colorado law protects mechanics, tradesmen, labor providers and material suppliers; and you as a property owner may be forced to pay for these services or supplies twice.
+If the property owner refuses to pay the debt, the lien holder (i.e., the supplier) may foreclose upon the property, just like a lender, to recover the amount owed.

 How a Mechanics’ Lien Works

 Suppliers, who have contributed labor or materials to improving or repairing property, even if the supplier did not contract directly with the property owner, have a right to be paid for that contribution.
-This right is derived from the concept of unjust enrichment that is the property owner would be unjustly enriched by not being forced to pay for the supplies which increased the value of his or her property.
-In order to enforce this right to be paid the supplier may undertake the legal process of perfecting and enforcing his or her Mechanics’ Lien.
+This right is derived from the concept of “unjust enrichment” — that the property owner would be unjustly enriched by not being forced to pay for the supplies which increased the value of his or her property.
+In order to enforce this right to be paid the supplier may undertake the legal process of “perfecting” (making official and legal) and enforcing his or her Mechanics’ Lien.

-A Mechanics’ Lien is a very powerful tool to force payment for the supply of labor or materials used to improve a property.
-However, the supplier has a very short window of opportunity to perfect his or her claim.
-The Mechanics’ Lien statute only allows, at most, four (4) months from the completion of the improvement project for the lien to be perfected and recorded.
+A Mechanics’ Lien is a very powerful tool to enforce payment for the supply of labor or materials used to improve property.
+However, the contractor or supplier has a very short window of opportunity to perfect his or her claim.
+The Mechanics’ Lien statute only allows, at most, four months from the completion of the improvement project for the lien to be perfected and recorded.

-However, before the Mechanics’ Lien may be recorded the suppliers must provide the property owner notice and an opportunity to cure.
+However, before the Mechanics’ Lien may be recorded the suppliers must provide the property owner notice and an opportunity to resolve the situation.
 This notice is generally referred to as a Notice of Intent to File a Lien Statement.
-The notice must be served upon the property owner at least ten (10) days before the Mechanics’ Lien is recorded.
+The notice must be served upon the property owner at least 10 days before the Mechanics’ Lien is recorded.

 What to Do If a Mechanics’ Lien is Recorded Against Your Property

 The first and best action you can take when a Mechanics’ Lien is filed against you, or you receive a Notice of Intent to File a Lien statement, is to contact a knowledgeable real estate attorney in your area.
-If you live in Castle Rock, Douglas County, Centennial, Highlands Ranch, or anywhere else in the south metro Denver region, the attorneys at Robinson & Henry can help.
+If you live in Colorado, the attorneys at Robinson & Henry can help.